Check back for updates as we continue to bring you the Front-Trends lineup!

 Field-tested interfaces for the next billion

 “The next billion” is a phrase bandied around a lot these days.
-It’s both an economic opportunity and an ethical imperative.
 Connected smart phones are bringing computing and the internet to many people who are now learning to use digital interfaces for the first time – people all over the globe; from West Africa to India to Brazil.
+Serving these users is both an economic opportunity and an ethical imperative.

-So what does this actually look like?
+So what does this actually mean in practice?
 How does someone who’s been introduced to technology through a second-hand cheap Blackberry knock-off powered by a car battery respond to these new and shiny ways of interacting with machines?
 What effects do unreliable power and intermittent internet have on the user experience?
 How can we make sure that keeping up with the cutting edge won’t alienate the people in these fast-growing emerging economies who are just starting to get into the web?

-In this talk we’ll go through examples of how novice tech users in resource-constrained environments navigate apps, comprehend interfaces, input data, and understand screen flows.
+In this talk we’ll go through examples from working with novice tech users in resource-constrained environments, and discover how they navigate apps, comprehend interfaces, input data, and understand screen flows.
 You’ll learn how certain UI patterns, animations, and navigation conventions hinder or help, and leave with an understanding of how to include these millions of new users in your product thinking.

 Components, patterns and sh*t it’s hard to deal with